rehierl/node-tree-outliner/3-basic-design/3-0-3-sxn-relation.md

 * `(n in s)` is true, if node `n` is an element of section `s`

-Assumed that any number of sections is allowed, all sections of a tree can be seen to be an element of some set of all-declared-sections `S`:
+Assumed that any number of sections is allowed, all sections of a tree can be understood to be an element of some set of all-declared-sections `S`:

 * `(s in S)` is true for any section `s`